 The above illustration shows how the results of his small study were a little unsurprising.
 Social sciences and humanities disciplines such as anthropology, politics, and literature had the longest dissertations – with some PhD dissertations comprising 150,000 words or more.

 Engineering and scientific disciplines, on the other hand, were considerably shorter.
-PhD level dissertations generally don’t have a predefined length as it will vary with the topic of your research.
+PhD level dissertations generally don’t have a predefined length as it will vary with your research topic.
 Ask your school about this requirement if you are unsure about it from the start.

 Very straightforward advice to all students, “DO NOT PLAGIARIZE”.

-Plagiarism is a serious offense.
-You will be penalized heavily if you are caught plagiarizing.
-Don’t risk years of your hard work as many students in the past have lost their degrees for plagiarizing.
+Plagiarism is a serious offence.
+You will be penalised heavily if you are caught plagiarising.
+Don’t risk years of your hard work as many students in the past have lost their degrees for plagiarising.
 Here are some tips to help you make sure you don’t get caught.

-Struggling to find inspiration to get going?
+Was I struggling to find inspiration to get going?
 Not sure where to begin?
 Deadline looking?
 Don’t be overwhelmed!
 Research Prospect dissertation writing services have helped thousands of students achieve desired outcomes.
-Click here to get help from writers holding either a Masters or Ph.D. degree from a reputed UK university.
+Click here to get help from writers holding either a Masters or PhD degree from a reputed UK university.